scipy/scipy/doc/source/tutorial/stats/resampling.rst

    If you flip a coin with probability of heads :math:`p=0.5` exactly :math:`n=100` times, what is the probability that the number of heads will be less than or equal to :math:`x=45`?
-Answer correctly, or I’ll eat your souls.
+Answer correctly, or I'll eat your souls.

     >>> import math